publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1828.md

  __States Having Constitutional Provisions Regarding Maximum Interest Rates__

     [Pub.
-L. 96–161, title II, § 213][/us/pl/96/161/s213], Dec.
+L. 96–161, title II][/us/pl/96/161/tII], § 213, Dec.
 28, 1979, [93 Stat.
 1240][/us/stat/93/1240], provided that the provisions of title II of [Pub.
 L. 96–161][/us/pl/96/161], which enacted subsec. (k) of this section and repealed provisions which had formerly amended this section, to continue to apply until July 1, 1981, in the case of any State having a constitutional provision regarding maximum interest rates.

  __Interest Rates; Controls__